-Doing the same tasks in the same order gives your baby the reassuring feeling that things are running how they should be.
+Doing the same tasks in the same order gives him the reassuring feeling that things are running how they should be.
 This means less anxiety and fussing, and more focus on playing and learning.

 5. Get out of the house

 Do you ever feel caged in when your baby won’t nap?
-Talk about the rest of the day ruined—it’s easy to feel stuck at home with nothing to do but put the baby to sleep.
+Talk about the rest of the day ruined—it’s easy to feel stuck at home with nothing to do but put him to sleep.

-Except all that does is make you feel miserable, which only rubs off on your baby.
+Except all that does is make you feel miserable, which only rubs off on him.
 Imagine trying to fall asleep when your mom is frowning and upset about why you haven’t napped yet!